-Changes in our personal lives can impact our research interests
+Our personal lives can impact our academic passion

-Even though I was riddled with fear and guilt about wanting to explore new research endeavors, after careful thought and consideration, I realized that this is MY LIFE, MY CAREER, and MY FUTURE.
+After careful thought and consideration, I realized that this is MY LIFE, MY CAREER, and MY FUTURE.
 Who says that we have to stay in one scientific box?
 Who says that we can’t take on new research interests?
-I saw a sign the other day that really resonated with me, the sign said “I’d rather die of passion than of boredom.”

-I am keenly aware of racial and ethnic health disparities.
+As a black woman, I am keenly aware of racial and ethnic health disparities.
 I want to do research that has a greater impact on my community.
-Many of the diseases (e.g., depression and Alzheimer’s disease) that I have been passionate about studying at the bench are disproportionately more common in minorities.
-I want to be instrumental in helping to identify biological and environmental factors that may explain these health disparities.
-Despite my new research interests, I am not abandoning neuroscience.
-In fact, my previous training will help me approach these questions from a different perspective.
+Many of the diseases (e.g., depression and Alzheimer’s disease) that I have been passionate about studying at the bench are disproportionately more common in minority communities.
+I want to be instrumental in helping to identify biological and environmental factors that may explain these health disparities in my community.
 Am I scared?
 Yes!
 Is it going to be a lot of work?
 Yes!
 Am I up for the challenge?
 Hell, yes!

 I don’t exactly know the path towards answering all of these new research questions, but I am confident that this is the RIGHT TIME TO START THIS ADVENTURE!